using namespace std - lets your omit the std:: prefix

 The pointer returned by g is understood not to be deleted by the caller, so it might represent a pointer to non-heap data, or to heap data that someone else already owns.
 Rarely, a situation may arise that calls for true shared ownership, i.e. any of several pointers might need to free the resource.

-Shared pointers maintain a reference-count of all shared_ptrs pointing at the same object.
+Shared pointers maintain a reference-count of all shared pointers pointing at the same object.

-Memory is freed when the # of shared_ptrs pointing to it will reach 0.
+Memory is freed when the # of shared pointers pointing to it will reach 0.

 Specifically, 3 levels of exception safety for a function f: